avinashkranjan/Amazing-Python-Scripts/README.md

 ## 📑 Introduction

-A curated collection of awesome Python scripts from basic to advance with automation task scripts.
-This is your personal space to find or add any new script that can make Life Easier for you, as a Developer, and find a utility of coding to burst out of boredom.
-Get started with coding exhilarating scripts that you can use to download PDFs from an Online Source or just to randomly like everyone's Instagram Post.
+A curated collection of **Amazing Python scripts** from **_Basics to Advance with automation task scripts_**.
+This is your Personal space to find or add any new script that can make Life Easier for you, as a **_Developer_**, and find a utility of coding to burst out of boredom.
+Get started with coding exhilarating scripts that you can use to **_download PDFs from an Online Source or just to randomly like everyone's Instagram Post_**.

 ## 👨🏻‍💻 How to get started?

-You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck:
+You can refer to the following articles on **_basics of Git and Github and also contact the Project Mentors, in case you are stuck_**:

 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)